benlubas/molten-nvim/docs/Not-So-Quick-Start-Guide.md

 > [!NOTE]
 > Note that I will always use the latest version of image.nvim, and will try to keep this doc up to
 > date with the last working version.
 But if you're having issues with the version listed here,
-> please first try the latest image.nvim version, and then open an issue or wiki pr.
+> please first try the latest image.nvim version, and then open an issue or pr.

 ```lua
 version = "1.1.0",